quer0024/portfolio/README.md

 ## My Process:

 I began by creating the header and footer for every page to establish a base structure.
 Then, I added the main content using Bootstrap for layout and styling.
+I added my variable and root colours on CSS and made some changes that I was unable to do with bootstrap.

 ## Changes: